-Special Focus Days are days devoted to particular foci such as interacting with students and teachers in the local community, Red Cross activities, health day and youth teamwork and leadership training.
+Special Focus Days are days devoted to particular foci such as interacting with students and teachers in the local community, Red Cross activities, health day and visiting guest lectures (eg. annual Nelson Mandela Humanitarian Lecture) and leadership training.

 Cultural Days: special Saturdays are set aside so that you can work together on endeavours to share your cultures and promote a generosity of spirit.
 Each region in the world (Europe, Africa, Asia and Las Americas) is represented over your two years.
 Students prepare bazaars showcasing their countries, followed by a collective performance in the evening.
 World Today sessions are scheduled on Friday evenings.
 A team of students prepares and gives a presentation on an issue of international significance, followed by a discussion or Question & Answer session.
 These often involve guest speakers and provide a platform for students to exchange perspectives on significant issues.